wefabric/token-login/README.md

 > https://site.test/users/token-login?token={TOKEN}

 When the token is correct and not expired.
 The user will be redirected to the default redirect path (see config/token-login.php).
-You can also specify a specific redirect as second parameter.
+You can also specify a redirect as parameter.
 > https://site.test/users/token-login?token={TOKEN}&redirect=https://site.test/my-redirect

 ### Refresh tokens